 Climate Change Careers: Arctic Biologist/Ecologist

 Scientists and researchers study the Arctic permafrost to determine how the earth is changing.
 Permafrost is ground that remains frozen for at least two years.
-According to the NRDC (Natural Resources Defense Council), permafrost covers nearly a quarter of the entire northern hemisphere and is spread throughout the Arctic regions of Siberia, Canada, Greenland, and Alaska, as well as high-altitude regions of the Rocky Mountains.
+According to the NRDC (Natural Resources Defense Council), permafrost covers nearly a quarter of the entire northern hemisphere and is spread throughout the Arctic regions, as well as high-altitude regions of the Rocky Mountains.

 How much of an impact thawing permafrost will have on the climate is uncertain, according to the Intergovernmental Panel on Climate Change (IPCC).
 This lack of clarity poses a challenge for scientists in the years to come.